gyulanemeth/bluefox.email/email-sending-concepts/email-authentication.md

 ## <a id="how-does-email-authentication-work"></a>How Does Email Authentication Work?

-Email authentication creates a verification system that confirms the legitimacy of email senders through a layered approach.
-This system relies on three complementary protocols that work together:
+Email authentication establishes a verification system to confirm the authenticity of email senders using a multi-layered approach.
+This system is built on three complementary protocols that collaborate effectively:

 ### The Three Core Email Authentication Protocols

 #### 1. SPF (Sender Policy Framework)

-[SPF](/email-sending-concepts/spf) defines which mail servers are authorized to send email on behalf of your domain.
-It works by:
+[SPF](/email-sending-concepts/spf) specifies the mail servers that are permitted to send emails for your domain.
+It operates through the following steps:

-- Publishing a DNS TXT record that lists all authorized sending IP addresses
+- A DNS TXT record is created to outline all the authorized sending IP addresses.
-- Allowing receiving mail servers to check if incoming mail originates from an authorized server
+- Receiving mail servers verify if incoming emails are from an approved server.
-- Preventing unauthorized servers from sending mail that appears to come from your domain
+- This process helps stop unauthorized servers from sending emails that seem to be from your domain.

 Example SPF record:
 ```txt